KQM-git/TCL/equipment/weapons/polearms.md

 | ER% | 6.7% - 30.6% |

 * Passive does not proc on shielded enemies - [Sakuno\#7950](../../evidence/equipment/weapons.md#favonius-weapons-do-not-proc-on-shielded-enemies)
+* See the [Favonius proc calculator](../../evidence/equipment/weapons.md#favonius-proc-calculator) for details on how to calculate the probability of the Passive.
 {% endtab %}

 {% tab title="Details" %}